Holic75/Baldurs-gate-dnd-3.5/README.md

 – May not wear armor heavier than splint mail.
 – Has Evasion passive ability.
 ```
 EVASION: this passive ability allows the target of an area attack to leap or twist out of the way.
 If subjected to an attack that allows a Savingthrow vs. Breath Weapon or vs. Wand for half damage, a character with evasion takes no damage on a successful save.
 ```
-– Bonus Feats: Ranger gets Style Focus in Two Weapon Fighting for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialziation at level 12 and Style Mastery at level 16.
+– Bonus Feats: Ranger gets Style Focus in Two Weapon Fighting for free at level 1, Style Specialization at level 4, Greater Style Focus at level 8, Greater Style Specialization at level 12, Style Mastery at level 16, Improved Style Mastery at level 21 and Epic Style Mastery at level 24.
-– May select one racial enemy at levels 1, 5, 10, 15, 20, which grants a +4 bonus on damage rolls against the selected enemy race.
+– May select one racial enemy at levels 1, 5 and every 5 levels thereafter which grants a +4 bonus on damage rolls against the selected enemy race.
 – May use the Charm Animal ability once per day.
 Gains one use at level 1 and an additional use every 2 levels thereafter.
 – May use the Hide In Shadows ability.
 – May call for an animal companion who fights for her side.
+– Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage resistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
 – May cast druidic spells starting at level 4.
+– Gets one bonus feat at levels 25 and 30.
 – Alignment restricted to good.
 – Hit Die: d10
 – High THAC0/APR progression, High Savingthrows vs. Death , vs. Polymorph, vs. Breath Weapon and vs. Wand